walpolea/MFM-JS/README.md

 - `cd MFM-JS`
 - `npm install`
 - `npm run build`
-- serve up index.html to view in browser
+- serve up `public/index.html` to view in browser
   - you can `npm install -g serve`
-  - and then `serve ./dist`
+  - and then `serve ./public`
-  - or even `npx serv ./dist`
+  - or even `npx serve ./public`